dycoke/dycoke/README.md

 ## I'm dycoke/Andy
-I like to code.
-I work on small projects from time to time.
+I am a USACO Silver competitor and like to work on small projects from time to time.

 ### Languages
 `C++` / `Java` / `Python`